tbal999/bb/README.md

 # bb for LINUX
-Built this over the last 10 days to serve as a bulletin board for pubnix: https://heathens.club/
+Built this initially over 10 days to serve as a bulletin board for pubnix: https://heathens.club/

 How BB looks: